Air India gets SC notice after transgender candidate accuses airline of gender discrimination

 The Supreme Court on Monday issued a notice to the Civil Aviation Ministry and Air India after a transgender candidate accused the airline of gender discrimination, reported Bar and Bench.

-The petitioner said the airline denied her a job in the cabin crew even though she had cleared the examination.
+The petitioner said the airline denied her a job with the cabin crew even though she cleared the examination.
 She also asked the bench of Chief Justice Dipak Misra and Justices AM Khanwilkar and DY Chandrachud to direct Air India to create a “third category” for jobs.

 The aviation ministry allegedly told Shanavi Ponnusamy that “there was no category to include her”, reported Outlook.
 She approached the apex court after she came to know that vacancies in the cabin crew were only meant for women.
 In her petition, Ponnusamy also alleged that she was forced to sit under the female category.